 b.
 20 Jul 1807, Saratoga Springs, NY - d.
 18 Dec 1888, Saratoga Springs, NY; buried Greenridge Cemetery, Saratoga Springs; daughter of George Peck and Elizabeth Ellis Peck and granddaughter of Robert Ellis, one of the very early settlers in Saratoga County and extensive land owner, including the well-known Geyser Spring; in 1823 married Rockwell Putnam with whom she had two children (George Rockwell and Elizabeth); in 1886 donated funds to Bethesda Episcopal Church in Saratoga Springs for the construction of a Norman Romanesque tower with Tiffany windows in her deceased husband's memory.
 Cook has placed Mrs. Putnam in a red dress and shawl as a compliment to the prominent red drapery in her husband's companion portrait.
 The 32" X 26" portrait is signed on the crest rail "Painted by N. Cook" and a modern note on the back stretcher mentions the sitter and artist; the painting has craquelure and has had minor touch up work and is in "very good" condition according to James D. Julia, Inc. of Fairfield, ME, which withdrew the painting from auction in August 2014 when their $3,000 reserve price was not attained.

 A superb portrait of an unknown man with captivating eyes.
 At least that's why the current owner says he purchased the 34" x 27" painting for $3,000 in 2017 from Laster's Fine Art and Antiques in Winston-Salem, NC.
 As the buyer put it, "...it was the eyes that made me have to have it.
 I have never seen such eyes in a portrait."
 If the eyes weren't enough, this finely-rendered painting has all the hallmarks and then some of a mid-career Nelson Cook portrait.
 In addition to placing the sitter in a red seat, Cook signed, located, and dated the portrait on reverse: "Painted by Nelson Cook, Saratoga Springs, N.Y.
 1867."
 But just to be sure, the artist also signed the painting on the front in the wooden curve of the upholstered chair: "Painted by N. Cook."
-Although Cook is known to have signed two other portraits on the front (Susan Bellow Sowles and Portrait of a Girl), this is the only one of over 150 Cook portraits known to exist where the artist signed his work in two separate locations.
+Although Cook is known to have signed two other portraits on the front (Susan Bellow Sowles and Portrait of a Girl), this is the only one of nearly 200 Cook portraits known to exist where the artist signed his work in two separate locations.
 Another unique feature of this portrait is the liner, which has a stencil reading, "Prepared by Charles Roberson, 99, Long Acre, London."
 Charles Roberson (1799-1876) was a leading art supplies dealer in London.
 In addition to selling high-quality canvases and liners, he also sold drawing paper, wood panels, copper plates, colors, oils, brushes, pencils, and varnishes.
 And many of his customers are very well-known artists, including Turner, Whistler, and Sargent.
 Roberson started his business in 1810 and is still in business today.
 Although Cook was known for using lower grade supplies, he appears to have made an exception in this case, as imports of canvas from England apparently were rare in this part of the 19th century.
 Up until the foregoing was learned in 2020, about the only thing the caretakers of this site knew about the portrait was mention of it in an October 1969 letter of inquiry to the Historical Society of Saratoga Springs from Winston-Salem, NC.
 It would appear the portrait was in that part of the country for at least over 50 years before finding a new home in Utah.

-Copyright © 2022 Nelson Cook - All Rights Reserved.
+Copyright © 2024 Nelson Cook - All Rights Reserved.